Business Electricity Prices

 - Discuss the protection that you will receive on your contract.
 Does this weigh up vs domestic?

 There's many additional and inclusive charges that make up your statement.
 Only 45% of your unit rate is made up of raw electricity, the rest is made up of additional charges that get picked up on the journey to you.
-The cost of generating and distributing electricity is extremely high and over the years we have seen this increase dramatically.
+The cost of generating and distributing electricity for business is extremely high and over the years we have seen this increase dramatically.

 The initial renewal quote you receive from your current supplier is likely to be inflated.
 Having a good consultancy on board gives you access to all major suppliers and takes care of the process.
 Utility Bidder have access to live prices, allowing for negotiation of the best electricity deal for your business.
 If the best deal requires you to switch providers then we can deal with the whole process for you.